TimMcCauley/nintynine-boundaries/README.md

 `make_boundary --alpha2 FR CA --formats csv --land_data_dir /path/to/land-polygons-split-4326`

-The file output formats can either be ESRI Shapefile, GeoJSON, CSV, GeoPackage or MapInfo and will be saved as archives into the `data` within this repository.
+The file output formats can be ESRI Shapefile, GeoJSON, CSV, GeoPackage, MapInfo, KML, FlatGeobuf, or PostgreSQL dump and will be saved as archives into the `data` within this repository.

 ## Output